Graduiertennetzwerk | ROCEEH Events | Konferenzen | Alumni

 ROCEEH Konferenz 'Human Origins - Digital Future'

-The ROCEEH Conference “Human Origins—Digital Future” will present and discuss integrative aspects and approaches to the development, use, and future securing of large scientific databases, especially within the context of anthropological research.
+The ROCEEH Conference “Human Origins—Digital Future” presented and discussed integrative aspects and approaches to the development, use, and future securing of large scientific databases, especially within the context of anthropological research.
 The primary research question asks how databases with their innovative information technology can be used to gain new knowledge by retrieving and extracting archaeological, paleoanthropological, paleobiological, and paleogeographic information.

-With this conference, we will address core issues of digitialization, including possibilities and problems of large, multi-layered databases.
+With this conference, we addressed core issues of digitialization, including possibilities and problems of large, multi-layered databases.
 Although digital tools are widely applied in scientific projects, questions of linkage, targeted expansion, evaluation, and sustainable safeguarding of databases remain unresolved.
-New approaches including innovative methods of data mining and machine learning as well as deep learning and artificial intelligence will be addressed.
+New approaches including innovative methods of data mining and machine learning as well as deep learning and artificial intelligence were addressed.

 2019

-course on the practical use of ROAD focusing on the prehistory of South Asia, organized by Andrew Kandel, Zara Kanaeva, Christian Sommer
+course on the practical use of ROAD focusing on the prehistory of South Asia.

 2018